mcci-catena/Catena-Sketches/catena4460_bsec_ulp/README.md

 MCCI port of the Bosch Sensortec bsec library `bsec_config_state_ulp_plus.ino`example.

+## What we changed

+We save the calibration data in FRAM using MCCI's reliable storage library; and we use the Catena-Arduino-Platform library.

 ## Setup

 Kind of ugly.

 You can clone https://gitlab-x.mcci.com/client/milkweed/mcgraw/bsec.git if you have access.
 Outside MCCI, you'll have to do the following.
-(Note that the following insructions are for SAMD21 things like the Feather M0.)
+(Note that the following instructions are for SAMD21 things like the Feather M0.)

+We have tried this procedure with Arduino IDE 1.8.5, and we were successful.
+However, this did not work with Visual Micro.

-- [ ] get the Bosch BSEC distribution (accepting the license)
+- [ ] get the Bosch BSEC distribution (accepting the license) from [this page](https://www.bosch-sensortec.com/bst/products/all_products/bsec#).
+Scroll to the bottom to accept the license, and you'll get a download prompt.
-- [ ] Unzip
+- [ ] Unzip to a work directory (outside the Arduino working area).
-- [ ] Unzip the nested `Arduino/bsec.zip` file into your Arduino `libraries` directory as `libraries/bsec`.
+- [ ] Unzip the nested `Arduino/bsec.zip` file into your user Arduino `libraries` directory as `libraries/bsec`.
-- [ ] Copy `algo/bin/Normal_version/gcc/Cortex_M0+/libalgobsec.a` to libraries/bsec/src/cortex-m0plus`.
+- [ ] Copy `algo/bin/Normal_version/gcc/Cortex_M0+/libalgobsec.a` to `libraries/bsec/src/cortex-m0plus`.
-- [ ] Copy `config/gnereic_33v_300s_28d/*.{c,h}` to libraries/bsec/src.
+- [ ] Copy `config/generic_33v_300s_28d/*.{c,h}` to `libraries/bsec/src`.
 - [ ] Edit `platform.txt` for your BSP.
 For SAMD21 in the MCCI BSP, change the `recipe.c.combine.pattern`:

    ```ini
    recipe.c.combine.pattern="{compiler.path}{compiler.c.elf.cmd}"  "-L{build.path}" {compiler.c.elf.flags} "-T{build.variant.path}/{build.ldscript}" "-Wl,-Map,{build.path}/{build.project_name}.map" --specs=nano.specs --specs=nosys.specs {compiler.ldflags} -o "{build.path}/{build.project_name}.elf" {object_files} -Wl,--start-group {compiler.arm.cmsis.ldflags} "-L{build.variant.path}" -lm {compiler.c.elf.extra_flags} "{build.path}/{archive_file}" -Wl,--end-group
    ```

 - [ ] Download a patched arduino-builder, [arduino-builder-219.zip](http://downloads.arduino.cc/PR/arduino-builder/arduino-builder-219.zip).
 Use the version of `arduino-builder` that's appropriate for your system to replace the file that's already in your Arduino program directory (Windows `c:\Program Files (x86)\Arduino`).
 Rename the old file first, for safety.